 The traditional Japanese wedding vow

-The vows below are usually read by the director of the Western-style wedding ceremony, where the groom repeats each sentence.
-Then it is reread, where the bride repeats the phrases.
+The vows below are usually read by the wedding ceremony officiant in the western style, where the groom repeats each spoken phrase.
+Then it is read again, where the bride repeats the phrases.

-The only difference between the bride and groom's wedding vows is in the word josei [女性] which means woman, where in the bride's vows it changes to danced [男性] which means man.
+The only difference between the wedding vows of the groom and the bride is the word josei [女性] which means woman, where in the bride's vows it changes to dansei [男性] which means man.

 Watakushi wa kenkouna tokimo